Clinton-Davis/chow/README.md

 ## Structure

 There are five main pages, two error handing pages and one 'Base' page.
 Because we are using [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) we are able to utlise the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating lanuguage.
 Therefore the 'Base' page is the same in all pages in the site.
 This is the reason it contains the Navigation and the footer.
-[Boostrap](https://getbootstrap.com/) framework alows the Navigation header and footer to be fully responsive.
+[Boostrap](https://getbootstrap.com/) framework allows the website to be fully responsive.

 ---